Restitution and unjust enrichment: United States

-The Restatement (Third) of Restitution and Unjust Enrichment (2011) (“R3RUE”) states that unjust enrichment is a body of legal obligations under the common law and equity — but separate from tort and contract law — that is available to take away an enrichment that lacks an adequate legal basis.
+The Restatement (Third) of Restitution and Unjust Enrichment (2011) (“R3RUE”) states that unjust enrichment is a body of legal obligations under the common law and equity – but separate from tort and contract law – that is available to take away an enrichment that lacks an adequate legal basis.
 A claim of restitution for unjust enrichment “results from a transaction that the law treats as ineffective to work a conclusive alteration in ownership rights.”

 The Third Restatement and its predecessor, the Restatement on Restitution (1937), advocate for treating restitution as a unified and cohesive body of law, rather than a muddled variety of miscellaneous legal and equitable claims, remedies, and doctrines such as quantum meruit, quantum valebant, account of profits, quasi-contract, constructive trust, money had and received, and so forth.

 Because the common law is mostly governed by state law, especially after Erie Railroad Co. v.
 Tompkins (1938), restitution is mostly determined by the law of each state and territory.
 However, it can also be a remedy under federal law.
+Also in 1938, the enactment of the Federal Rules of Civil Procedure merged procedures for law and equity and replaced the common-law forms of action with a single civil action.
+This has, to some extent, blurred differences between legal and equitable restitution, and obscured awareness of legal restitution's origin in the action of assumpsit.

+Federal case law

+One early case in the Supreme Court, Bingham v.
+Cabot (1795), was a suit at law for money had and received, quantum meruit, and quantum valebant (three "common counts" for legal restitution).
+(The decision focused on other questions, including whether the case should have been brought in admiralty and whether in deciding a writ of error the court could take notice of certain facts.)

+In Bright v.
+Boyd, 4 F. Cas.
+127, 132-34 (C.C.D.
+Maine 1841), Justice Joseph Story, a prominent early American jurist (and author of influential treatises on equity), held that recovery was available in equity for mistaken improvements to land (i.e., when the person improving the land later learns that he did not own the land), citing the Latin maxim against enrichment at another's detriment.

 Federal patent and copyright law has long allowed recovery for either damages or profits.
 In Livingston v.
 Woodworth, 56 U.S. 546 (1854), the Supreme Court held that a patent-owner could sue in equity for an infringer’s profits, saying that the ill-gotten profits belonged “ex aequo et bono” to the owner of the patent.
-(This mirrored the landmark English ruling of Lord Mansfield in Moses v Macferlan (K.B.
-1760) that a plaintiff may sue “for money which, ex aequo et bono, the defendant ought to refund” — whether suing in law or in equity.)
 Later, recovery for either damages or profits was codified in statute.
 The Supreme Court identified recovery of profits under the Copyright Act as a form of equitable relief for “unjust enrichment” in Sheldon v.
 Metro-Goldwyn Pictures Corp.
 (1940).